On the limits of the Navier-Stokes equations

+and this is another way to show that the Navier--Stokes system in its complete form [(23),(60),(61)] is energy conservative.

 Fluid theory in general, and the Navier--Stokes system in particular, are bound to a number of applicability conditions which have been given above, scattered over the text.
-These will be summarized below:
+These will be summarized as follows :

-1. In the kinetic equation (1), which is the basis for the system of macroscopic transport equations, particles are treated as points without finite size and without intermolecular forces (except those acting in close encounters).
-The applicability of (1), as well as anything following from (1), is thus restricted to ideal gases.
-In order to set a limit separating ideal and real gases, we employ van der Waals' equation which provides a relation $p(N,T)$ for real fluids:
+1. In the treatment above, leading to the Navier--Stokes system [(23),(60),(61)], particles are treated as points without finite size and without intermolecular forces.
+The applicability of this system is thus restricted to ideal gases.
+In order to set a limit separating ideal gases from real fluids, we employ van der Waals' equation which provides a relation $p(N,T)$ for real fluids:

-Here, $A$ is Avogadro's number, $V_0$ is a measure of the volume occupied by a single particle, and $a$ is a tabulated quantity which determines the strength of the resultant intermolecular force, averaged over a large number of neighbouring particles.
-Eq.~(89) shows that the ideal gas state is characterized by the conditions
+Here, $A$ is Avogadro's number, $V_0$ is a measure of the volume occupied by a single particle, and $a$ is a tabulated quantity determining the strength of the resultant intermolecular force, averaged over a large number of neighbouring particles.
+The pressure given by (87) is a measure of the total force exerted on a surface by a real fluid, whereas the pressure defined by (15), which is contained in (87), describes the transfer of momentum due to thermal motion.

-These conditions justify the use of the kinetic equation (1) and of the system of moment equations (6)--(10) following from (1).